Sponsorship Visa UK Guide for Employers 2025

 a.
 Skilled Worker visa

 This is the most common type of sponsorship visa and is designed for skilled workers who have a job offer from a UK employer.
-The role must meet specific skill and salary criteria, and the worker must be fluent in English.
+The role must meet the required skill and salary criteria (see Section E), and the worker must demonstrate English language ability at CEFR B1 in reading, writing, speaking and listening.

 You can read our extensive guide to the Skilled Worker Visa here >>